We Help Home owners with Children, Protect and

 5. A Small, Highly Capable Team

-Every client works directly with Paul throughout the process.
+Every client works closely with Paul throughout the process.

 Supporting him is a trusted and experienced team: